gubaruch/Data-mesh-util/README.md

 the first step is to run 0_setup_central_account.py.

+go to your termnial window.

+make sure you are in the right path : `~/environment/Data-mesh-util/test/reinvent`

-go to your termnial window and enter the following :
+once ready, enter the following :

 `python 0_setup_central_account.py` and run it .